-- Approve the filing of an application for the proposed project; - Certify that the Applicant understands the assurances and certification in the application; - Certify that the Applicant will have sufficient funds to meet the match requirement; - Certify that the Applicant will work towards the California's Planning Priorities; - Authorize entrance into a grant agreement with the Department for the project and agree to accept the template included in the Guidelines; and, - Authorize a designated individual, or designee, as agent to accept the award of grant funding and to, execute and submit all documents including, but not limited to applications, agreements, payment requests and so on, which may be necessary for development of the plan. - o If the application is from an entity other than county, city, local area formation commission, council of government, municipal planning organization, regional transportation planning agency, groundwater sustainability agency, or special district with land use or transportation planning authority, and California Native American tribe, then the resolution must also include a statement the applicant will enter into a memorandum of understanding with one of those entities.
+- Approve the filing of an application for the proposed project; - Certify that the Applicant understands the assurances and certification in the application; - Certify that the Applicant will have sufficient funds to meet the match requirement; - Certify that the Applicant will work towards the California's Planning Priorities; - Authorize entrance into a grant agreement with the Department for the project and agree to accept the template included in the Guidelines; and, - Authorize a designated individual, or designee, as agent to accept the award of grant funding and to, execute and submit all documents including, but not limited to applications, agreements, payment requests and so on, which may be necessary for development of the plan. - If the application is from an entity other than county, city, local area formation commission, council of government, municipal planning organization, regional transportation planning agency, groundwater sustainability agency, or special district with land use or transportation planning authority, and federally recognized California Native American tribe or a nonfederally recognized California Native American tribe that is on the contact list maintained by the Native American Heritage Commission, then the resolution must also include a statement the applicant will enter into a memorandum of understanding with one of those entities.